 Scientific Realism Reconfigured (working title)

 Monograph on scientific realism.
-Main project for 2018.
+Main project for the time being.

 Scientific Realism and the Quantum

 15 chapters of new research at the intersection of scientific realism and philosophy of quantum physics.
 Co-edited with S. French for OUP, 2020.

 Work in progress

 Realism and antirealism in the philosophy of modern physics

 For Philosophy Compass.

 Naturalism and the Benacerraf-Field challenge to Platonism (with R. Knowles)